 All pensions and lump sum payments have been included on the accruals basis other than some death gratuities.
-Lump sums are accounted for in the period in which the member becomes a pensioner.
-Any amounts due but unpaid are disclosed in the net assets statement as current liabilities.
 The payment of some death gratuities is dependent upon the receipt of probate or letters of administration.
-Where death occurs before the end of the year but probate or letters of administration have not been received by the balance sheet date, then no accrual is made.
+Where death occurs before the end of the year but probate or letters of administration have not yet been received by the balance sheet date, then no accrual is made.
 The departure from the accruals basis for these death gratuities does not materially affect the reported figure.
-Only benefits paid under local government pension scheme regulations are included in the Fund account.
-For administrative ease, the Fund also pays out compensatory added years benefits on behalf of scheme employers; these are refunded in full by the employer.
-Both the benefit paid and the subsequent reimbursements are excluded from the Fund account.